-\square If your workstation is HP-UX, use the remsh command instead of the rsh.

 '''

+Note

+If your workstation is HP-UX, use the remsh command instead of the rsh.

 % rsh host_name parameter

-'''

-'''

 % ftp host_name

 User user_name

 password:

-ftp> get parameter -

 '''

-- ☐ Leave the user name and password blank, and then press the 【RETURN】(【ENTER】) key. - "-" indicates the standard output.
+- ☐ Leave the user name and password blank, and then press the [RETURN] key. - "-" indicates the standard output.
 It will be displayed on screen if the standard output has not been specified.